LisovAlexey/sanger-test-assessment/readme.md

 Separate plate table not required because there are not specific attributes on plates

 All the wells that have something inside will be recorded in database.
-Not filled wells will not be recorded
+Not filled wells will not be recorded.

 Also: